Chapter 3 : Ancients

 “My parents would have a fit if I have a rubbish year.
 It’s NEWT’s as you very well know,” Mary replied.
 She smoothed out the creases in her uniform from sitting in the library for so long this morning.

-“Yeah, well, they’d probably think differently if they saw you wasting away on all their crap rules and advise.”
+“Yeah, well, they’d probably think differently if they saw you wasting away.
+Scratch that, they probably wouldn’t even notice.”

 “I’m hardly wasting away,” Mary replied.

-“I don’t really like being late for class, and again my parents would go mental,” Mary said softly.
-Though she needn’t have said it as it was clear to almost everyone in their year that Mary was always on time.
-James once said if they gave out awards, the anal punctuality one would go to Mary without a doubt.
-She’d always been like that, even as a kid she’d always been ridiculously prompt for everything.
-Though, then it was because she was excited for the new adventure to begin.
+“I don’t like being late for class, and, again, my parents would go mental,” Mary said softly.
+Though, she needn’t have said it as it was clear to almost everyone in their year that Mary was always on time.
+James once said if they gave out awards, the punctuality one would go to Mary.

 “They wouldn’t even know,” Florence pointed out.
 She rolled her eyes and stomped her feet.
 The sound of it echoed down the corridor making a group of third year Ravenclaws ahead of them turn around and stare.
 “We are at a boarding school in case you hadn’t noticed.”

 “They have eyes everywhere, Florence.
 Everywhere!”
 Mary responded.
-She shook her head and hurried on down the corridor, passing the Ravenclaw group.
+She shook her head and hurried on down the corridor to the Front Entrance, passing the Ravenclaw group as she went.
 Florence flounced after her with an annoyed hiss.
 Mary ignored it; she knew Florence was just mad she wasn’t getting her own way.

 They didn’t say anything for a few moments.
 Florence was attempting to keep up with Mary’s clipped pace.
-A few portraits were muttered after them when Florence’s bag bumped into a suit of armour making it crash to the ground.
+A few portraits were muttered after them when Florence’s bag bumped into a suit of armour and made it crash to the ground.